ACenterAInc/play-emberjs/README.md

 This software is licensed under the Apache 2 license, quoted below.

-Copyright 2013 by Carlos Quiroz
+Copyright 2013 by AFrancis Lavalliere

+Special thanks to Carlos Quiroz to have published its emberjs work, this would not of been possible without it.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this project except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0.